sethforprivacy/sethforprivacy.com/content/guides/run-a-monero-node.md

 - Peer-to-Peer (p2p) port (default 18080): this port allows other nodes on the network to connect to your node to download the blockchain and to send you any transactions they validate that you do not yet have.
 It also increases overall network privacy, as your node participates in the [Dandelion++](https://www.monerooutreach.org/stories/dandelion.html) propagation of transactions.
 - Remote Procedure Call (RPC) port (default 18089 for restricted): Exposing this port (especially with the `public-node` arg) allows other users on the network, especially those using mobile wallets or the GUI wallet in "Simple" mode, to connect to your node to sync their wallets, without needing to run their own full node locally.

-In this guide I have only given configuration files that expose the p2p port, as that is a key help to the network.
+In this guide I have only given configuration files and Docker commands that expose the p2p port, as that is a key help to the network.
 Feel free to use one of the configuration files utilizing the `public-node` arg listed below if you'd also like to advertise your restricted RPC port.

+You can choose to either [setup a node via systemd and binaries]({{< ref "#installing-via-systemd-and-binaries" >}}) or deploy `monerod` [as a Docker container](#installing-via-docker) below.

 # Installing via systemd and binaries